ctrliq/kernel-src-tree/Documentation/arm64/sve.rst

   It does not guarantee the presence of the system interfaces described in the following sections: software that needs to verify that those interfaces are present must check for HWCAP_SVE instead.

+* On hardware that supports the SVE2 extensions, HWCAP2_SVE2 will also be reported in the AT_HWCAP2 aux vector entry.
+In addition to this, optional extensions to SVE2 may be reported by the presence of:

+	HWCAP2_SVE2
+	HWCAP2_SVEAES
+	HWCAP2_SVEPMULL
+	HWCAP2_SVEBITPERM
+	HWCAP2_SVESHA3
+	HWCAP2_SVESM4

+  This list may be extended over time as the SVE architecture evolves.

+  These extensions are also reported via the CPU ID register ID_AA64ZFR0_EL1, which userspace can read using an MRS instruction.
+See elf_hwcaps.txt and cpu-feature-registers.txt for details.

 * Debuggers should restrict themselves to interacting with the target via the NT_ARM_SVE regset.
 The recommended way of detecting support for this regset